eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/common.protocol.md

 provides a JSON-LD context to serialize data structures and [=Message=] types as it facilitates extensibility.
 The JSON-LD context is designed to produce [=Message=] serializations using compaction that validate against the Json Schema for the given [=Message=] type.
 This allows implementations to choose whether to process [=Messages=] as plain JSON or as JSON-LD and maintain interoperability between those approaches.
-Extensions that use JSON-LD are encouraged to provide similar contexts that facilitate this approach to interoperability.
+Profiles that use JSON-LD are encouraged to provide similar contexts that facilitate this approach to interoperability.
+As this specification's JSON-LD objects are `@protected`, profile authors are advised to define their custom terms as protected to spot term redefinition early.

 ## Exposure of Versions {#exposure-of-dataspace-protocol-versions}